quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 2.6.1.1 - Nov/23/2016 =
+* [tweak] patch to make the Simple Fields plugin not overwrite child event saved meta, when saving the parent event

 = 2.6.1 - Nov/23/2016 =
 * [fix] fixed issue where sometimes the 'event area' would show as '0' during event creation
 * [fix] fixed issue where some time formats were always interpreted as AM when PM would be appropriate